Advocacy Tips & Resources

-What can you do to advocate for your library?
+How to advocate for your library

 - Join business groups like Rotary so that you can network with local leaders

 What other methods can you use to communicate with legislators?

-- Don’t assume your legislators and your local elected officials know what the library is and what it has to offer.
-They may be operating under an impression of libraries they formed as children.
-Try to nudge them into recognizing how important libraries are in their communities today.
-One way to start: offer them a library card!
+- Don’t assume legislators and local elected officials know what libraries are and offer.
+It may be a long time since they've visited one.
+Try to nudge them into recognizing how important libraries are in communities today.

-- Telephone calls can also be useful ways to communicate.
-You may not get past the receptionist, but your call will be noted, as will your position on the issue at hand.
+- Even if you don't speak directly with your representative, your call will be noted, as will your position on the issue at hand

 - Leverage relationships by enlisting organizations and their members like Pennsylvania Citizens for Better Libraries (PCBL) to assist in reinforcing messages to legislators